RMMR-Group/rmmr_group_docs/docs/writing_docs.md

 [https://www.markdownguide.org](https://www.markdownguide.org)

 At the root level you'll find a file named `mkdocs.yml`, which defines the table of contents for the documentation.
 If you add a new file, be sure to add it here so it becomes part of the docs.

-## Local testing

-Running `mkdocs serve` starts a basic web server, which you can then access in your web browser at `127.0.0.1`.
-This will dynamically update as you modify your local copy of the docs.

-### But I don't have `mkdocs` installed!

-You can use any package manager to install `mkdocs` but by default we include an environment description so `nix` can set it up for you.
-Just run `nix-shell` in the root directory of the documentation package to create a shell with `mkdocs` installed.

-You can find more info on setting up `nix` in the ["Using nix Package Manager"](using_nix.md) section.

-## Uploading a change

-Once you've got some edits you like, file a pull request against the main repository.
-This will notify someone to merge it into the "public" documentation.